 Sleep resistance vs. need for sleep

 The tricky thing about the fact that toddlers’ need for sleep may dip a little as they get older is that, for a huge number of toddlers, the next few years can involve a lot of sleep resistance that has nothing to do with whether they’re tired or not.
-In the next few years, Baby’s imagination is only going to continue to expand, which can keep his waking hours bright and exciting.
-When it comes time for bed, though, that very same imagination can lead to fears and anxieties that can turn bedtime into his least favorite time of day.
+In the next few years, Baby’s imagination is only going to continue to expand, which can keep her waking hours bright and exciting.
+When it comes time for bed, though, that very same imagination can lead to fears and anxieties that can turn bedtime into her least favorite time of day.

 Restless sleep during this time might come in the form of resisting going to bed, or waking up at night, and if toddlers who are experiencing this kind of restless sleep are waking up cranky or tired in the morning, it’s probably not a sign that they need less sleep, just a sign that they’re having a hard time getting the sleep they need.
 The last few years before kindergarten are also the point in young children’s lives when the potential for night terrors and sleep-walking are highest.